IPC programs promote self worth, accepting of one's value and importance of place in society, family and community.

 To always do things for myself, not to expect someone else to do it for me

-It was also basically just NOT to do a whole bunch of stuff because they said so.
-And I mean a lot.
-When it came to that, I had to pick and choose… just like you will.
-Both of my parents showed us that our choices had effects on others, but more importantly, to ourselves.
+It was also about knowing what NOT to do.
+Both of my parents showed us that our choices have effects on others, but more importantly, on ourselves.